Nikitha-Kapparapu/Vehicle-Registration/README.md

 ### 2.1 High-Level Architecture

-The Registration-Service module is built using the Spring Boot framework and adheres to a layered architecture.
-It communicates with other services via REST APIs and utilizes H2 as its database for local development purposes.
+The `Reservation-Service` follows a **layered architecture** using **Spring Boot** and communicates with other PMS modules via REST APIs.
+The service relies on a relational database (e.g., MySQL or H2) to manage persistence.

-### 2.2 Layered Architecture
+### 2.2 Layered Architecture Diagram

 ```mermaid
 graph TD